Comment on page

 - 6.TPM - is the hardware security module used to get machine identifier, to secure DB password, prove the client authenticity on auth requests and packets created in the host machine.

-- We store registration packets and synced data in the client machine.
+- The registration packets and synced data are stored in the client machine.